 Insolvency Advice for people living abroad

 If you are thinking of declaring yourself bankrupt in England or Wales and you are living overseas then it pays to take specialist advice.
-In most cases the bankruptcy will not affect you when you are living in a different Country as long as the process is handled correctly.
+As seen above, bankruptcy can affect you, even when you’re living in a different country, if you don’t correctly resolve it.